Guidance on International Travel and U.S. Immigration Changes

 Register International Travel

 Regardless of your international destination, we strongly encourage you to enter your itinerary and contact information in the Harvard Travel Registry.
 Doing so enables us to expedite assistance if you need help while abroad.
-In light of the current immigration policy changes, it will also enable us to advise you prior to departure if immigration policy changes may affect your trip.
+In light of the current immigration climate, it will also enable us to advise you prior to departure if immigration policy changes may affect your trip.

 24/7 Emergency Assistance While Abroad

 If you travel abroad and you are not permitted to return to the U.S., contact Harvard Travel Assist, our 24/7 international emergency response program at +1-617-998-000 or firstname.lastname@example.org.
-Case managers will advise you accordingly and notify us immediately so that we can work with the appropriate departments to help you.
+Case managers will advise you accordingly and notify us so that we can work with the appropriate departments to help you.

 A Message for the Harvard Community

 Harvard's global community has long demonstrated its dedication to educational advancement and the pursuit of knowledge.
 We remain steadfast in our mission to support and enable Harvard's international travelers and activities.
 We share your concerns about the executive orders on immigration, and we’ll continue to work with offices across the University to advise and support you.

 Mental Health Resources

 We recognize the emotional strain that these events and the weight of uncertainty are placing on all of us.
 If you'd like to speak with a counselor or a mental health professional, contact one of the departments listed below.